 Despite this, Mr ElBaradei won the Nobel Peace Prize in 2005 for his efforts to prevent nuclear proliferation.Difficult homecoming

 When he left the IAEA in November 2009, hundreds of his admirers defied warnings from Egyptian security forces three months later not to welcome him home at Cairo airport.

-For some Egyptians, Mr ElBaradei's appeal lies in the fact that he is a civilian - Egypt has been ruled by the military since the monarchy was overthrown more than 50 years ago - and that he is untainted by corruption allegations.
+For some Egyptians, Mr ElBaradei's appeal lay in the fact that he is a civilian - Egypt had been ruled by the military since the monarchy was overthrown more than 50 years ago - and that he is untainted by corruption allegations.

-But critics suggest he is out of touch with the reality of Egypt and lacking in political experience.
+But critics, back in 2012, suggested he was out of touch with the reality of Egypt and lacking in political experience.

-Analysts say Mr ElBaradei was unlikely to win the presidential election even if he had run.
+Analysts said Mr ElBaradei was unlikely to win the presidential election even if he had run.